 - The Share Plan is granted to Group executives as determined by the Committee appointed to administer the Share Plan from time to time. - Participants are awarded shares of the Company or, at the Committee's discretion, their equivalent cash value or a combination. - Awards consist of main award and retention award (20%/15% of main award) for employees on bonus/sales incentives plans respectively.
-Dividends on unvested shares do not accrue to employees. - For employees on bonus plan, the main award vests from 2 to 4 years after grant i.e. 33% will vest 2 years after grant; another 33% will vest on the third year and the remaining 34% plus the retention award will vest 4 years after grant. - For employees on sales incentives plans, the main award vests from 1 to 3 years after grant; i.e. 33% will vest 1 year after grant, another 33% will vest on the second year and the remaining 34% plus the retention award will vest 3 years after grant. - There are no additional retention awards for shares granted to top performers and key employees as part of talent retention. - The awards will lapse immediately upon termination of employment, except in the event of ill health, injury, disability, redundancy, retirement or death. - The market price of shares on the grant date is used to estimate the fair value of the shares awarded. - Vested and unvested shares are subject to clawback/malus.
+Dividends on unvested shares do not accrue to employees. - For employees on bonus plan, the main award vests from 2 to 4 years after grant i.e. 33% will vest 2 years after grant; another 33% will vest on the third year and the remaining 34% plus the retention award will vest 4 years after grant. - For employees on sales incentives plans, the main award vests from 1 to 3 years after grant; i.e. 33% will vest 1 year after grant, another 33% will vest on the second year and the remaining 34% plus the retention award will vest 3 years after grant. - There are no additional retention awards for shares granted to top performers and key employees as part of talent retention. - The awards will lapse immediately upon termination of employment, except in the event of ill health, injury, disability, redundancy, retirement or death.
+The fair value of the shares granted include an adjustment to exclude the present value of future expected dividends to be paid during the vesting period. - The market price of shares on the grant date is used to estimate the fair value of the shares awarded.

+- Vested and unvested shares are subject to clawback/malus.
 Conditions that trigger such clawback/malus are in the Corporate Governance section of the Annual Report. - Shares are awarded to non-executive directors as part of director's remuneration.
 Details of these awards are disclosed in the Corporate Governance section of DBSH's Annual Report.